microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ![load from pq to pbi](/5-Power%20BI/assets/load%20tables%20from%20pq%20to%20pbi.jpg)

-24. Create relationships between tables.
-This is following the figure of the datamodel that is shown in the beginning of the course (figure01).
+24. Establish Table Relationships.
+Aligning with the Data Model Blueprint Presented at the Course Onset

-25. Go to the model view, and drag one column from one table and connect it to the other column from another table.
+25. Navigate to the Model View, and seamlessly link columns by dragging one from one table and connecting it to another from a separate table.

 - dim_player[player_id_index] to dim_game[white_player_id_index]
 - dim_player[player_id_index] to dim_game[black_player_id_index]
 - dim_game[game_id] to moves_fct[game_id]
-- Inactive relationship is described as dotted line, and the inactive relationship can be activated by writing a proper DAX function (for instance, "USERELATIONSHIP" DAX function) when it is needed.
-By clicking “Manage relationships”, the detailed information of each relationship is shown.
+- An inactive relationship is depicted as a dotted line, and it can be activated by implementing an appropriate DAX function, such as the "USERELATIONSHIP" DAX function, when the need arises.
+To access detailed information about each relationship, you can click on "Manage relationships."

 ![datamodel view](/5-Power%20BI/assets/datamodel%20view.jpg)